Archive notice: This site is an academic archive of my past research work.

 Teaching

-I am habilitated to supervise graduation projects for BSc and MSc level students in computer science.
+I am habilitated to lecture in Dutch universities, as well as supervise graduation projects for BSc and MSc level students in computer science.

 Past Courses